Volume Two

 "I'll be relying on you."

-Their unexpectedly dispirited responses made her anxious.
+Their unexpectedly uncoordinated responses left her feeling anxious.

 "… Could I have a moment?"